 If you encounter strange behaviour, you may want to try to solve it by enabling

 -d flag when launching

-Also you may want to reset it to a clean state by deleting temporary keys and
+tsh.
+Also, you may want to reset it to a clean state by deleting temporary keys and other data from